moby/moby/docs/sources/examples/hello_world.md

     # Check that you have a working install
     $ sudo docker info

-If you get `docker: command not found`{.docutils .literal} or something like `/var/lib/docker/repositories: permission denied`{.docutils .literal} you may have an incomplete Docker installation or insufficient privileges to access docker on your machine.
+If you get `docker: command not found` or something like `/var/lib/docker/repositories: permission denied`{.docutils .literal} you may have an incomplete Docker installation or insufficient privileges to access docker on your machine.